Looking for car stereos?Start shopping

 Bass in your Pilot

-The Honda Pilot's rear subwoofer is easy to spot...
+The Honda Pilot's rear subwoofer is easy to spot, but hard to replace.
 (Crutchfield Research Photo)

 Your Pilot's 10", 2-ohm factory sub (if equipped) can be found behind a speaker grille on the far-right side of the cargo area.
 The subwoofer is powered directly from a woofer channel on the factory radio, so if you replace that unit, you'll lose the sub.
-There is no factory amplifier, so if you keep the stock receiver and upgrade the speakers, you'll also need to add an amplifier.
+Unfortunately, the factory sub is a rather thin model, and there's not enough space behind the opening to install most aftermarket subs without some modification.

 Security: Installing a security system in your Pilot is reasonably straightforward.
 All the connections will be made under the driver’s side dash.
 FlashLogic's FLCAN module is a terrific choice for your Pilot, and it works with many aftermarket alarm systems.